BDC Hamburger Icon

 Workplace-related stress and anxiety are not new phenomena.
 Jobs can be a significant stress source that, left unchecked, can cause anxiety disorders and other adverse effects on physical health, mental well-being, workplace productivity and career opportunities.

-The COVID-19 pandemic exacerbated already widespread and largely unaddressed workplace mental health problems.
-While the worst of the pandemic is behind us, its effects linger.
-We’ll share approaches to address post-COVID workplace stress and anxiety to help businesses provide mental and emotional support for their teams.
+The COVID-19 pandemic has exacerbated already widespread and largely unaddressed workplace mental health problems.
+While lockdowns are behind us, COVID remains prevalent — and for increasing numbers of people, long COVID is reshaping everyday life.
+We’ll share approaches to address COVID-related workplace stress and anxiety to help businesses provide mental and emotional support for their teams.

 Did You Know?Did you know

-The COVID-19 pandemic sent already problematic workplace stress levels soaring, and its aftermath is creating additional stress-inducing situations that can affect workplace productivity, communication and interpersonal relationships.
+The COVID pandemic has sent already problematic workplace stress levels soaring and it continues to create additional stress-inducing situations that can affect workplace productivity, communication and interpersonal relationships.

-The following unique post-pandemic scenarios are common sources of workplace anxiety and stress.
+The following unique COVID-related scenarios are common sources of workplace anxiety and stress.

 FYIDid you know